aiman-al-masoud/sentimental/README.md

 Enter command-name or 'help':
 p
 Enter: text
-this book is as horrible as Spam and eggs.
+this book is as horrible as the sum of a proud kingdom and a limping horse, speak thy mind ['NEGATIVE']
-['NEGATIVE']
 ```